scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem_mounting.md

       Ex: You can also mount a FS by its UUID
         # mount UUID=7715e0d4-454d-4844-857b-5ef65f06b574 /

+    Ex: mounting a filesystem in /etc/fstab/
+      You can now take some shortcuts with # mount
+        Ex: mount /cdrom

+    Ex: mounting all /etc/fstab entries at once mount -a
+        This will mount all entries in which there's no NOAUTO option

     mount options
       There are short options and long options.